 A stundart was an electroshock weapon, a miniature self-powered taser.
 Jennifer should have screamed.
 She should have convulsed.
 She should have contracted into a jittering ball, the way every electroshock victim did.
 But instead . . . she simply locked stiff, and then went limp.

 Torra suddenly remembered, to its horror, that human muscles lacked the Centaurian ability to lock in place without effort.
 A limp human muscle was one that had shut down.
 Torra raced arm-over-arm to her, still gripping the stundart pistol in its third hand lest the gun bounce around the room in microgravity.
 It grabbed her wrist in its fourth hand, trying to remember where you were supposed to check for a human pulse; when it found none, it tried her neck.
 Nothing.
-It yanked the spent dart out of her neck, then bent its eye turret forward, placing its central ear right next to her mouth; but there were no sounds of breathing.
+It yanked the spent dart out of her neck, then bent its eye turret forward, placing its one-and-only ear right next to her mouth; but there were no sounds of breathing.

 "S.I.!"
 Torra called out.
 "Medical emergency!"